streamanalyze/streamanalyze.github.io/docs/md/servers/advanced.md

 is an IP/hostname that is reachable from the client to the server.

 ## Secure sockets (TLS)
-Sa.engine uses ARM mbedtls for securing the transport layer.
+Sa.engine uses ARM Mbed TLS for securing the transport layer.
 In sa.engine all peers must have a signed certificate from a common **Certificate Authority**.
 The server certificate should have it's common name set to it's peer name.